pandosme/node-vapix-wrapper/README.md

 ```

 ## Error
 All callbacks responds with an error.
 On success, error is null, false or undefined.
-On failure error will be true or a string dexribing the problem.
+On failure error will be true or a string describing the problem.

 ## HTTP_Get( device, cgi, responseType, callback )
 Makes a standard HTTP request without any processing nor parsing of response.
 Typically used when requesting ACAP APIs.